rasenshuriken12/Java_Journal/README.md

 - Process -	A running instance of a program.
 Has its own memory space, files, and resources.
 - Thread - A smaller unit of execution within a process.
 Shares the same memory and resources with other threads of that process.
+- Synchronization : Since threads share memory, two threads might try to modify the same variable at the same time, causing race conditions.
+Synchronization prevents this by allowing only one thread at a time to access a shared resource.
 ---

 # HTML